Klifu/klifu/CONTRIBUTING.md

 ## What should I know before I get started

 Klifu is fairly small open source project - it's made up of [3 repositories](https://github/klifu).
-When you initially consider contributing to klifu, you might be unsure about which of these 3 repos a functionality you want to change, or report a bug for.
+When you initially consider contributing to klifu, you might be unsure about which of these 3 repositories implements the functionality you want to change, or report a bug for.
 This section should help you with that.

+As of now **klifu** is divided into 3 main repositories,

+- [@klifu/core](https://github.com/Klifu/core) -  where lives all the game logic and static data.
+- [@klifu/cli](https://github.com/klifu/cli) - the CLI client for klifu, as of now this is the only way to play klifu.
+- [@klifu/api](https://github.com/klifu/API) - klifu API which hosts all static data for the game.